jorge-trujillo/java-one/README.md

 - **Docker Orchestration for Java**: Talk by Patrick Chanezon from Docker on different available orchestration systems out there for Docker containers.

+- **Programming with Lambdas**: Good talk about using Lambdas to simplify code, make it more readable, and improve performance.

+- **Tips and Tricks with IntelliJ**: A look at some of the new features in IntelliJ 15, and interesting short-cuts

+- **Intro to thread dumps and using Samurai**: Interesting look and debugging slowdowns and deadlocks using thread dumps, and the Samurai tool to visualize them.

 ## Day 3